Tprezioso/PortfolioWebPage/README.md

-This is a website portfolio profile project that will showcase my web and iOS coding projects.
+This is a website portfolio profile project that will showcase my web and iOS coding projects.<br />
 <br /> **Using:**

 * HTML
 * CSS
 * Javascript